urcauz/Attendance-Tracker-for-Students/README.md

 - Edit a subject name by clicking it.
 Reorder by dragging the handle (⋮⋮).
 - Formula for recovery streak: x ≥ 3·Held − 4·Attended.

+Here is A link for the project : https://attendance-tracker-for-students.vercel.app/